Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

 When fixing the frequency and varying $B_{\text{ext},z}$, this function presents a resonance at $B_\text{res} = (\omega-\gamma B_{\text{an},z})/\gamma$ with linewidth given by the full width at half maximum $\Delta B = 2\alpha\omega/\gamma$.
 On the other hand, when the field is kept fixed and the frequency is varied, the resonance is located at $\omega_\text{res} = \gamma (B_{\text{ext},z}+B_{\text{an},z})/\sqrt{1+\alpha^2}$ with full width at half maximum approximately given by $\Delta \omega \approx 2\alpha\gamma|B_{\text{ext},z}+B_{\text{an},z}|$, in the limit $\alpha\ll 1$\cite{IbanezAzpiroz:2017gc}.

-The Gilbert parameter can then be obtained either by fitting Eq.~\eqref{chifmr} or through the ratio between the linewidth and the resonance position, analogous to the damping ratio of a general harmonic oscillator.
-It is the inverse of the quality factor, which measures the number of oscillations the system performs before being significantly relaxed and is usually used to describe resonant systems~\cite{HammondsJr:2014bg}.
+The Gilbert parameter can then be obtained either by fitting Eq.~\eqref{chifmr} or through the ratio between the linewidth and the resonance position.
 In this sense, a divergence of the damping when $\eta\rightarrow0$ seems counter-intuitive, since this would imply that either the resonance position ($B_\text{res}$ or $\omega_\text{res}$) goes to zero or that the corresponding linewidth increases drastically.
 In the presence of SOI, the SU(2) rotational symmetry is broken and the anisotropy field $B_{\text{an},z}$ shifts the resonance position to a finite value --- it costs a finite amount of energy to set the magnetization into precession~\cite{dosSantosDias:2015bh}.
-Therefore, the divergence of the damping parameter can only happen if the linewidth broadens and goes to infinity.
+Therefore, the divergence of the damping parameter can only happen if the linewidth increases and goes to infinity.